-From 1 January 1998, you can choose to enter information from your CGT records into an asset register.
+You can choose to enter information from your CGT records into an asset register.
 Keeping an asset register may enable you to discard records that you may otherwise be required to keep for long periods of time.
 For more information, go to ato.gov.au and see:

-- Guide to capital gains tax 2016 - Taxation Ruling TR 2002/10 Income tax: capital gains tax: asset register
+- Guide to capital gains tax 2018 - Taxation Ruling TR 2002/10 Income tax: capital gains tax: asset register